theMINAD/aconsole/README.md

 # aconsole
 Asynchorous Commandline like GUI for Python3.
-Uses async await and asyncio.
+Uses asyncio and async await.